turboxu/haoxu-academic/content/home/accomplishments.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 90

-# Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
+# Note: `­` is used to add a 'soft' hyphen in a long heading.
-title: 'Accomplish&shy;ments'
+title: 'Accomplish­ments'
 subtitle:

 # Date format